SpaiR/imgui-java/README.md

 **You are ready to use imgui-java binding!**

+## Using Docking
+Binding based on the Dear ImGui [docking](https://github.com/ocornut/imgui/tree/docking) branch, commit: [b8e2b2bd6b0d21fcb1b17c0133c0b134ac26f6ac](https://github.com/ocornut/imgui/commit/b8e2b2bd6b0d21fcb1b17c0133c0b134ac26f6ac).
+That branch contains two important features: [multi-viewports](https://github.com/ocornut/imgui/issues/1542) and [docking](https://github.com/ocornut/imgui/issues/2109).

+Even if the viewport feature is still in a very experimental state, yet the docking API seems pretty stable.
+Thus, imgui-java exposes it and hides everything about viewports.<br>
+See an official documentation about how to work with [docking](https://github.com/ocornut/imgui/issues/2109).

 ## Using FreeType
-Dear ImGui by default uses an stb_strutype library to render a fonts atlas.
+Dear ImGui by default uses a stb_strutype library to render a fonts atlas.
 It's possible to use FreeType instead to get better fonts quality.
 See an example in [ImGuiGlfwExample](https://github.com/spair/imgui-java/blob/v1.76-0.9/imgui-lwjgl3/src/test/java/ImGuiGlfwExample.java).
 [Read more](https://github.com/ocornut/imgui/blob/v1.76/misc/freetype/README.md)

 ## Binding Notice
 * All Dear ImGui methods are available in `camelCase`, not in `PascalCase`.